 Supporting children with special educational needs and disabilities.

 Moss Side Nursery is a privately-owned nursery built in 1989.
-The purpose-designed building in the small rural village of Stalmine, Over Wyre, has been run and developed for the past 28 years by the same provider, a qualified teacher with Early Years Professional Status.
-The accommodation comprises a large nursery room, which can be divided to offer two separate areas for the children, plus a spacious sensory room for the babies and a smaller room for pre- school children to come together for focus time.
+The purpose-designed building in the small rural village of Stalmine, Over Wyre, has been run and developed by the same provider, a qualified teacher with Early Years Professional Status.
+The accommodation comprises a large nursery room, which can be divided to offer two separate areas, plus a spacious room with access to the outdoor patio which creates a smooth transition from indoors to outdoors and the babies have a tranquil cosy room.
 Kitchen facilities and refurbished bathroom facilities, including accessible toilet are also provided.
 The extensive nursery garden offers a wide range of learning experiences throughout the year.
 A tranquil willow-dome has been created for special storytelling and relaxation, a raised patio area for planting and a winding path for wheeled vehicles.
 Many other opportunities for open-ended play are provided.
-Children are able to access the garden from the transition area in the sensory room.
 The garden is under constant development, using ideas from children and parents, ideas gathered from staff training days and child observations.

 The nursery is registered to provide full day care facilities for a maximum of 30 children up to 11years.
 The nursery is open for 51 weeks throughout the year, excluding bank holidays, from 08.00 to 18.00 each week day.
-Full and sessional day care are offered as well as a before and after school and optional holiday care facility for school age children.
+Full and sessional day care are offered and early starts at 7.30am can be booked.
 Children live in the surrounding rural area.
 Their ethnic origin is predominantly white-British.
 All children’s learning styles are closely monitored by their key person so that any additional needs are identified and catered for.
 We currently have children attending Nursery who are receiving the Free Entitlement for both 2year olds and 3year olds.
 All families are welcome.

-The nursery employs 6 permanent staff, all of whom hold an appropriate early year’s qualification.
+The nursery employs 8 staff, all of whom hold an appropriate early year’s qualification.
 The owner and manager have attained early year’s professional status.
 All staff attend regular training in all aspects of childcare and education.
-Staff have undergone accredited yoga training for early years practitioners with Yoga 4.

 Accessibility and Inclusion

-As stated in our Special Educational Needs Policy, we believe, ‘All children have the right to be educated and develop their full potential alongside each other.
+We believe all children have the right to be educated and develop their full potential alongside each other.
 It is a positive experience to be able to share the same opportunities and overcome any difficulties together.
 Moss Side Nursery is a welcoming environment to everyone.
 There is a car park on the Nursery premises and there is access in to the one level Nursery with moveable ramps for wheelchair users.
 The Nursery has disabled access toilets and the indoor environment is accessible with moveable furniture to change the areas to ensure children and parents can explore all experiences on offer.
 Chairs and tables are in a selection of sizes.
 Our Operational Plan containing policies, procedures and other working documents are made available to parents to read.
-We will provide our information in large print and braille if required.
+We will provide our information in large print if required.
 Many of our resources are accessible to the children and are clearly labelled with pictures informing them of their contents.
 Any children who require a special diet or have any allergies will be offered a meal which looks as similar to those of their peers as possible.
 Some staff have done a beginners course on sign language and we use this with the children and look through a variety or sign language picture books which children can access independently.
-Our sensory room is easily accessible and offers a calm experience which features special lighting, scents and sounds, which can be enjoyed by all children when not in use by the babies.
 As we spend a lot of time in the garden we had a path put in which is ideal for wheelchair users to access all areas of the outdoor curriculum.
 Raised flower beds and vegetable patches allow a real hands on approach for such children.
 Children enjoy going in the Nursery van to go off on exciting trips.
 Children with any additional needs would not miss out on these adventures, whether it means getting in support/extra staff or inviting parents along we involve them in all extra curricula events when possible.

 Identification and Early Intervention